errolzz/lists-pwa/README.md

 # Lists

-A checklist app to replace the iOS reminders app. (which I never use for actual reminders).
+A checklist app to replace the iOS reminders app.

 ### Features
 - Create lists